Migrate Website from Wix to WooCommerce: Step-by-Step Guide

 Step 3: Go Live

 Once everything is tested and optimized, update your domain settings to point to your new WooCommerce store.
-Announce the migration to your customers and let them know about the improved experience they can expect.
+Announce the migration to your customers and inform them about the enhanced experience they can expect.

 Check out more migration blogs below: